 Fundamentals of Mathematics is designed for the student who needs to improve or review basic math skills and concepts.
 This course includes computation using integers, fractions, decimals, proportions and percents along with an overview of measurement, geometry, statistics and linear equations.
 Fundamentals of Math provides the mathematical foundation upon which subsequent studies in mathematics and other areas depend.
-This course does not fulfill degree requirements.
 This course is the first in a sequence of courses leading to MATH 116 or higher.
 3 or 5 hrs. lecture/wk.